What Is Internal Medicine?

 DEMAND FOR INTERNAL MEDICINE

+Now that you have an answer to what is internal medicine, read more about how to become an internist, get the full scoop on internal medicine as a career, and check out the AUC MD program.
 AUC has a strong history of placing graduating students in internal medicine residencies.
-In 2020, 71% of AUC graduates were placed in primary care residencies, including internal medicine.
-Start on your path to internal medicine: Apply for admission in AUC.
+In 2020, 71 percent of AUC graduates were placed in primary care residencies, including internal medicine.
+Start on your path to internal medicine: apply for admission in AUC.